My Robbers Roost page on SP

 The Robbers Roost Country is a large area at about 70 miles long in the north-south direction and 40 miles long in the east-west direction.
-It lies at the very heart of Utah’s canyon country bounded by the Henry Mountains to the south and southwest, Canyonlands National Park and Glen Canyon National Recreation area to the east, the Green River to the northeast, interstate 70 to the north and the San Rafael Swell to the northwest.
+It lies at the very heart of Utah’s canyon country bounded by the Henry Mountains to the south and southwest, Canyonlands National Park and Glen Canyon National Recreation area to the east, the Green River to the northeast, Interstate 70 to the north and the San Rafael Swell to the northwest.
 This area is also known as the San Rafael Desert as much of the landscape is a wide open rolling expanse of sandy desert with small brush like sage and juniper growing as far as the eye can see.
 Hidden in this expansive desert however are some of the best technical and non-technical slot canyons in the country.
 You will probably not notice these canyons though if you drive down the Hans Flat road towards the Maze district of Canyonlands National Park.
-This road keep you high on the flats as it weaves around all the slots and eventually gets to the Hans Flat Ranger Station which marks the transition from the San Rafael Desert to the Orange Cliffs unit of the Glen Canyon National Recreation area.
+This road keeps you high on the flats as it weaves around all the slots and eventually gets to the Hans Flat Ranger Station which marks the transition from the San Rafael Desert to the Orange Cliffs unit of the Glen Canyon National Recreation area.
 Many old spur roads travel in all directions taking you closer to these slot canyons.

 1. Leprechaun Canyon